plrigaux/Comparators/README.md

 As you know the leading and tailing zeros have no numerical significance, but it may have an aesthetic one.
 Zero padding can also be used to sort numerical value in natural order.
 The comparator will ignore leading and tailing zeros if PRIMARY mode chosen.

+## Space handling

+The comparator has different ways to handle white spaces.

+Note: for now the comparator only handle white spaces and NOT horizontal spaces the nonbraking space \u00A0.

-## Space insensitive
+### Space insensitive

-The comparator doesn't take care of white spaces in front of numbers.
+The comparator doesn't take in account any white spaces in the string.

-all leading and trailing whitespace of both the expectedString and the examined string are ignored any remaining whitespace, appearing within either string, is collapsed to a single space before comparison For example:

-assertThat("   my\tfoo  bar ", equalToIgnoringWhiteSpace(" my  foo bar"))
+### Space repetition insensitive

+The comparator collapse series of continuous white spaces and treat then as one space.

+### Space trimming

+The comparator can ignore white space at the beginning, at the end or at both end of the string.

 ## Custom comparator

-### Internationalisation I18n
+### Internationalization (I18n)
 The comparator can be adjusted to compare compare strings lexicographically, according to a specific locale.